MxOdele/Pandas-Challenge-1/README.md

 ### *How to use*

-Simply `Run All` to execute the code in every cell of the notebook in sequence.
+Simply `Run All Cells` to execute the code in every cell of the notebook in sequence.
 Alternatively, each cell may be `Run` on its own, though it is still recommended to run them in order.

 ### *Breaking down the cells*